Hits & Favorites: History

+Starstation, as it was formerly known, was part of the original Satellite Music Network, with studios in Mokena, Illinois, outside of Chicago.
+After being acquired by ABC/Capital Cities, the format moved to studios in Dallas, Texas, along with many of the other SMN formats and was internally billed as ABC AC but using the on-air branding of "Today's Hits and Yesterday's Favorites."
+ABC AC combined a highly researched Adult Contemporary music mix targeted to women aged 25–49.

 Citadel Broadcasting purchased ABC Radio Networks (now Cumulus Media Networks) and the ABC owned-and-operated radio stations from The Walt Disney Company in February 2006.
 The Citadel acquisition has been completed and did not include Radio Disney or the ESPN Stations.
 Citadel merged with Cumulus Media on September 16, 2011.